amanda-reed/DATA146/project1.md

 ```
 data.iloc[1:3]
 ```
 returns the observations in rows 1 and 2.
 If .loc was used, the observations may not be consecutive.
-Likewise, the extract all observations from a series of consecutive columns, set the row range as : and the columns as the series of column indices.
+Likewise, to extract all observations from a series of consecutive columns, set the row range as : and the columns as the series of column indices.
 For example, the following code will return all observations for columns 1 and 2, including their row labels.
 ```
 data.iloc[:,1:3]
 ```